7 Gems to move us through the War Within (via collective practice of hundreds of combat veterans)

 How do we move out of the pain we cause by making ourselves our worst enemy, to become our own cherished advocate and loving friend?

 We all do it.
-Sometimes it functions to make us feel better by granting perspective, but it can invalidate our experience.
+Sometimes it makes us feel better temporarily by bringing a wider perspective, yet it can really invalidate our experience.
 Our experience is where the wisdom lies for us.